buglabs/openxc-buglabs/README.md

-# openxc-buglabs
+# OpenXC-Buglabs
-Projects integrating Ford's OpenXC with Bug Lab's Dweet and Freeboard products
+Projects integrating Ford's OpenXC platform with Bug Lab's Dweet.io and Freeboard products

 ##[Enabler Dweet.io Android Application](https://github.com/buglabs/openxc-buglabs/releases/tag/0.9)
 Based off of the OpenXC Enabler Android application (v 6.1.6 from Play Store), this pre-release version integrates the sending of live OpenXC data to Dweet.io.
 Used with the "Live versions" of both Monsoon and Social templates.